Chrysler PowerFlite transmission: Shift sequence

 Upon its introduction, the PowerFlite was controlled by a single lever mounted on the steering column.
 The shift quadrant sequence was R-N-D-L, which differed from the more common P-N-D-L-R on other makes.
 In those cars, it was necessary to pass through all forward ranges to put the car in reverse gear, and then back through some of those ranges to drive forward.
 Chrysler promoted the greater safety of the PowerFlite pattern; because forward and reverse settings were separated by neutral and it was necessary to move the lever only one notch to the left or right to put the car in motion, so an accidental over shift past D would result in a harmless shift to low gear rather than an unintended engagement of reverse.

 In 1955, Chrysler moved the shift lever to the dashboard in a vertical slot with "R" at the top and "L" at the bottom.

 In 1956, Chrysler switched to pushbutton transmission controls, which remained the only PowerFlite shift mechanism.

 Many years later, when the U.S. National Highway Traffic Safety Administration began regulating vehicle controls and displays, the Chrysler pattern (with the Park setting added, becoming P-R-N-D-L), became mandatory for safety reasons originally stated by Chrysler.

-Unlike most other automatic transmissions, PowerFlite did not feature a "Park" range, making it necessary to use the handbrake whenever the car was parked.
+Unlike most other automatic transmissions, the PowerFlite, Chrysler's 2-speed automatic transmission, did not feature a "Park" range, making it necessary to use the handbrake whenever the car was parked.
 All Chrysler products at the time had a parking brake independent from the vehicle's wheel brakes, a single brake drum mounted on the driveshaft, just behind the transmission.
 This had the (intended) effect of locking both rear wheels in the same way that the "Park" setting did in other transmissions.